zovits/JestLuaTestServer/plugin/README.md

 When the plugin starts, it:
 - Waits for the server to be healthy by polling `/health`
 - Establishes an SSE connection to `/_events` endpoint with session token authentication
-- Begins listening for test execution requests
+- Begins listening for delta application and reset requests

-### 2. Test Reception
+### 2. Delta Application
+Deltas are received via SSE:
+- `delta_apply`: Receives a delta string to apply
+- Plugin calls `DataModelDeltaService:ApplyDelta(delta)`
+- Reports success/failure back to the server

+### 3. Reset
-Tests are received in chunks via SSE:
+Reset requests are received via SSE:
-- `test_start`: Initializes buffer for incoming test data
-- `test_chunk`: Receives binary chunks of the `.rbxm` file
-- `test_end`: Triggers test deserialization and execution
+- `reset`: Triggers experience reset

-### 3. Test Execution
-When a complete test is received:
-- Deserializes the `.rbxm` file using `SerializationService`
-- Injects a default `jest.config` if not present
-- Runs the tests using Jest Lua with configured options
-- Captures test results or errors
+- Plugin clears dynamic content from workspace and services
+- Reports completion back to the server

 ### 4. Result Reporting
-After test execution:
+After processing a request:
-- Sends results back to server via POST to `/_results` with session token authentication
+- Sends results back to server via POST to `/_delta_result` with session token authentication
-- Includes test ID and outcome (success/failure with details)
+- Includes request ID and outcome (success/failure with error message)

 ## Configuration